 Revenue projections are developed from rate setting, loans, bonds, state and federal grants, and possibly other income streams such as land sales.
-Other options for revenue can be development levy’s (if permitted).
+Other options for revenue can be a development levy’s (if permitted).

-From an infrastructure asset management perspective expenditure projections and revenue projections must be developed together.
+From an infrastructure asset management perspective expenditure projections and revenue, projections must be developed together.

 Simply, if there are revenue constraints, then this will impact as expenditure constraints.

 This may lead to iterations of asset lifecycle management analysis, as options for different service levels, future demand scenarios, and risk management are developed and then tested for their impact on the timing of expenditure and revenue.

 PHOTO CREDIT: Taber Andrew Bain via Flickr Creative Commons License